-Note: After 16 or more unverified absences in a school year, attendance becomes a legal issue.
+At this time the student and parent will be placed on a GPA Attendance Contract and be mandated to attend Saturday Detention as an academic intervention for loss of instruction time due to absences.
+After 16 or more unverified absences in a school year, attendance becomes a legal issue.
 The School Attendance Review Board (SARB) addresses chronic attendance and truancy problems.
 SARB offers students a last chance to improve attendance before a referral is made to juvenile court.